 - underestimation penalty – may have been charged if you underestimated your interim payments - up until the 2020 tax year

-- amnesty penalty – may have been charged as part of an amnesty of student loans from the 2007 to 2009 tax years.
+- amnesty penalty – may have been charged as part of an amnesty of student loans for the 2007 and 2008 tax years.

 Any remission of penalties is also included here.

 Any amounts transferred to your loan such as an income tax refund, to help pay it off.
 Or, amounts transferred to another account at your request, for example to your KiwiSaver.

 Depending on the amounts transferred into and out of your loan, this may show in 'Increases to your loan' or in 'Decreases to your loan'.